nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use case: Add a property**

 **MSS**

-1. User requests to list persons
+1. User inputs details of property
-2. AddressBook shows a list of persons
-3. User requests to delete a specific person in the list
-4. AddressBook deletes the person
+2. System outputs success message in user console

     Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 1a.
+Invalid command detail symbols

+    * 1a1.
+System outputs error message in user console

       Use case ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.
+* 1b.
+Postal code number contains invalid symbols and format typical in Singapore

+    * 1b1.
+System outputs error message in user console

+      Use case ends.

+* 1c.
+Unit number contains invalid symbols and format

+    * 1c1.
+System outputs error message in user console

-      Use case resumes at step 2.
+      Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

+1. Should be able to handle case of corrupted file
-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+2. Should work on any mainstream OS as long as it has Java 17 or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+3. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, MacOS
 * **Private contact detail**: A contact detail that is not meant to be shared with others
+* **Corrupted file**: Missing file and invalid data

 --------------------------------------------------------------------------------------------------------------------